fadhlirahim/til/README.md

+# TIL

+An unordered list of things I with computers

-# Git
+## Git

-## Changing all the commits with new author & email
+### Changing all the commits with new author & email

 Warning!
 Only do this if you're the sole author.
 It rewrites everything!